coderefinery/presentations/2024_acm_hpcsig_edu.md

 - Tell your students and researchers about it
 - Send one or more **exercise teams** or **join as observer**
 - Use our material and give feedback

 ---

+# Placeholder: What is in it for you?

+---